nxd010/DealNinja/README.md

 ## 💻 Introduction

 This project implements Deal Ninja, a tool designed to help users find deals on e-commerce websites.
-Built with Next.js for a performant front end and leveraging Bright Data's web unlocker for reliable price monitoring, Deal Ninja empowers users to stay ahead of price fluctuations.
-The system automates price checks and triggers notifications through cron jobs, ensuring a smooth and unobtrusive experience.
+Built with Bootstrap for a performant frontend, Deal Ninja empowers users to stay ahead of price fluctuations.
+The system automates price checks and triggers notifications through automated bots, ensuring a smooth and unobtrusive experience.

 ## 📚 Tech Stack

-- Next.js
-- Bright Data
-- Cheerio
+- Bootstrap
-- Nodemailer
+- Django
-- MongoDB
+- Beautiful Soap
-- Headless UI
+- MySQL
-- Tailwind CSS
+- Request